drancurello/computer-database-webApp/computer-database-webApp/README.md

 ###4.7.
 Web Services, REST API

-####4.7.1.
-Jax WS / Jax RS
-Now, we want your webapp to also produce APIs so that clients could access the resources remotely.
-Refactor your CLI client to act as a remote client to your webapp, using either Jax-RS or Jax-WS libraries.
+#### 4.7.1 Performance review with Gatling
+Now that you have enabled Spring Security, you can use the second Gatling Simulation with Spring Security.
+See the README present in the gatling-test folder for more details.

 ####4.7.2.
 Jackson
+Now, we want your webapp to also produce APIs so that clients could access the resources remotely.
-Finally, to allow the creation of AngularJS, Mobile (Android/iOS) or third party clients, you should expose the computer listing feature using Jackson and Spring RestController.
+To allow the creation of AngularJS, Mobile (Android/iOS) or third party clients, you should expose all features using Jackson and Spring RestController.

 ####4.7.3.
+Jax WS / Jax RS
+Refactor your CLI client to act as a remote client to your webapp, using either Jax-RS or Jax-WS libraries.

-Final Code Review (t0 + 30 days)
+####4.7.4.
+Final Code Review (t0 + 31 days)
 Steps to fix before final release, code quality overview and possible improvements.
 Point about UX

 ###4.8.
 Final refactoring, UX, and project presentation